 Black Bodies, Feminism, and Representation.
 Is the use of the body in art the most effective way to examine social inequities and help to progress the surrounding conversation?

 The body being one of if not the most sacred pieces of humanity, is also often one of the most scrutinized, abused, and controlled entities of our society.
-It has been used to judge, influence, and portray humanity, creating a classification system to which certain validations are required for participation.
-The body, and its representations, have also been used to spark debate, incite protest and warrant further study into its meaning to science, politics, and art.
-The body has been used to make political statements against censorship and control as well as promote beauty in the human form.
+It has been used to judge, influence, and portray humanity, creating a classification system in which certain validations are required for participation.
+The body, and its representations, have also been used to spark debate, incite protest, and warrant further study into its meaning to science, politics, and art.
+The body has been used to make political statements against censorship and control and promote beauty in the human form.
 This duality sometimes gives way to endless debates about the body’s representation in society.

 Specifically, three prominent works by these artists come to mind when I think of the representation of the body in art.
-David Hammons’ America the Beautiful, 1968, Barbara Kruger’s Untitled (Your body is a battleground), 1989 and Robert Mapplethorpe’s The Black Book (1986), three works that will live forever because of the connections to the representation of the body in different forms in their current moment of time.
+David Hammons’ America the Beautiful, 1968, Barbara Kruger’s Untitled (Your Body Is a Battleground), 1989, and Robert Mapplethorpe’s The Black Book (1986), are three works that will live forever because of the connections to the representation of the body in different forms in their current moment.

 America the Beautiful, 1968 is a stark reminder of the Dred Scott decision of 1857 that spoke to the validity of citizenship of black people in the United States.
 By applying the flag as a reference Hammons brings into play the inconsistency of the American government in providing liberties to its black citizens.
 Using Derrick Bell’s research on critical race theory as a premise, I believe Hammons used art to communicate issues of the community that previously fell on deaf ears.
 By imploring these thoughts in his work, he (Hammons) invites the viewer to examine the interpretations of American history and how it’s consistently played out unfavorably in the American justice system.

-Body Politics, referring to practices of which society tries to regulate control of the body, has been the cause of national debate in many issues and the Black First, American Second, series speaks directly to that theory.
+Body Politics, referring to practices in which society tries to regulate control of the body, has been the cause of national debate on many issues, and the Black First, American Second, series speaks directly to that theory.
 Hammons takes ownership of his body to deliver a message that challenges governmental procedures.
 He uses his body to source knowledge production and extracts a conversation about how black males are viewed by the current society which allowed him to stage an artistic protest instead of a physical one.

-This work with its large canvas and bold imagery almost yell at the viewer to take charge of their body.
+This work with its large canvas and bold imagery almost yells at the viewer to take charge of their body.
 It presents the face of a woman divided into two with the negative split evenly down the middle almost presenting (again as referenced in Hammons’s work) an x-ray of the face.
-The duality seems to represent the people on both sides of the issue of the debates about women’s rights and who gets to decide.
+The duality seems to represent the people on both sides of the debate about women’s rights and who gets to decide.

 Kruger presents a two-part view through this work inciting action from women during the period.
-Using strong images (strong confident female) alongside very direct and bold text with tons of emotion, Kruger hoped to provoke a new conversation about gender politics.
-According to feminist theory, the male and female bodies differ in the sense that women are more “natural” than men, more corporeal, and therefore seen a difference from their minds.
-In the sense of the corporeal, Kruger and Hammons relate within society as the black body and the female body has been underappreciated for their contributions to the growth of humanity and portrayed as “soulless” and in turn use their art as a way of combatting this perceived difference among the colonizing class.
+Using strong images (strong confident females) alongside very direct and bold text with tons of emotion, Kruger hoped to provoke a new conversation about gender politics.
+According to feminist theory, the male and female bodies differ in the sense that women are more “natural” than men, more corporeal, and therefore see a difference in their minds.
+In the sense of the corporeal, Kruger and Hammons relate within society as the black body and the female body have been underappreciated for their contributions to the growth of humanity and portrayed as “soulless” and in turn use their art as a way of combating this perceived difference among the colonizing class.